 The Solution…

-This does not necessarily indicate the orchid is dying (particularly if the rest of the orchid looks green and healthy) however you should cut any flower spike back that is turning brown or yellow back to the base of the plant.
+I can assure you that this does not necessarily indicate your orchid is dying (particularly if the rest of the orchid looks green and healthy).
+However, you should cut any flower spike back that is turning brown or yellow back to the base of the plant.

-This should help to stimulate the growth of a new flower spike which has the potential to display more flowers.
+This should help to stimulate the growth of a new flower spike so that our orchids have the potential to display more flowers.

-If the flower spikes are still green but are not flowering then cut the spike about half an inch (2 cm) above a node or emerging shoot.
+If the flower spikes are still green but are not flowering, then I advise cutting the spike about half an inch (2 cm) above a node or emerging shoot.

 This stimulates the growth of a new flower spike and signals to the orchid that it is the right time to display flowers.